 - Students present and evaluate oral communication and presentations.

-The Sixth Grade Science Curriculum allows students to learn about four of the main types of sciences: Chemistry, Astronomy, Physics, and Ecology.
+The Sixth Grade Science Curriculum follows the Indiana State Standards and allows students to learn about three types of sciences: Ecology, Astronomy, and Physics.
 Throughout the year students will:

 - Design and conduct scientific inquiry using the appropriate tools (including mathematics) to gather, analyze, and interpret data.